 Financing a Nursing Degree in Missouri

-Missouri has a wonderful selection of colleges and universities that offer great nursing programs.
-Many community colleges also offer 2 year Registered nursing programs.
-The cost of college is not cheap, and those that want to pursue a career in nursing have to find ways to finance their education.
+Missouri has a beautiful selection of colleges and universities that offer great nursing programs.
+In addition, many community colleges also provide 2-year Registered nursing programs.
+Unfortunately, the cost of college is not cheap, and those that want to pursue a career in nursing have to find ways to finance their education.
 Fortunately, there are several options.

-Those that qualify can get grants, loans, scholarships, and fellowships from both the federal government and other private agencies.
-There are different requirements that must be satisfied before a prospective student can receive these monies.
+Those who qualify can get grants, loans, scholarships, and fellowships from federal and private agencies.
+However, different requirements must be satisfied before a prospective student can receive these monies.